liqd/a4-opin/docs/glossary.md

 ---
 **Comment**:
 A comment is the expressed opinion of a user.
-Users on Opin Can comment on ideas, documents and paragraphs.
+Users on Opin can comment on ideas, documents and paragraphs.

 ---
 **Creator**
-Add explantion here.
+User geneared content has to be created by an user (usally participant, but other roles possible).
+If an user has created content, she will assume the creator role for that content.
+Creators have special rights, because they can delete or modify thier own content.

 ---
 **Dashboard**:
-Add explantion here.
+The part of the opin interfaced, used by organisation owners, initators and moderators to manage projects on the platfrom.

 ---
 **Feature,Tool, or Method**: